 The review was conducted by the Cochrane Collaboration, the gold standard for medical reviews and evidence-based practice, on studies which had investigated whether whole-body cryotherapy (WBC) was superior in reducing muscle soreness and improved recovery and safe.

 Professor Philip Baker, Associate Professor Ian Stewart and Dr Geoffrey Minett from QUT's Institute of Health and Biomedical Innovation joined some of the world's leading practitioners and researchers in athletic recovery from the UK, France, and Northern Ireland on the Cochrane Collaboration review panel.

 Dr Minett said there was some scepticism in the elite sporting community about the benefits of WBC over other treatments and little quality research had been done on it.

-"WBC involves single or repeated exposures to extremely cold dry air (below -100°C) in a specialised chamber or cabin for two to four minutes per exposure," Dr Minett said.
+"WBC involves single or repeated exposures to extremely cold dry air (below -100°C) in a specialized chamber or cabin for two to four minutes per exposure," Dr Minett said.

 "It is suggested that it improves recovery and reduces muscle soreness after exercise and is gaining popularity in elite sport as a way to quickly recovery after a test match or hard training."

 Dr Minett said rugby players experienced a great level of muscle damage.

 "Not only from collisions while tackling or in the ruck, but also from the high number of repeated sprint efforts completed during a match," he said.

 "The idea is that WBC reduces the inflammatory process to allow the muscles to recover more quickly and enhance their training quality and return to fitness."

 Dr Minett said the review team analyzed the four published studies that compared WBC with either passive rest or no treatment.
 They found no studies that compared it with other cooling interventions such as cold water immersion.